acheewakarn/deepfake-detection/README.md

 To add more dependencies run `pipenv install {package}`

 If you need to run a shell or REPL inside the virtual environment then run `pipenv shell` then once in the shell run `python` to open REPL.

+# Training Data

+All training data can go into a folder called `/training-data`.
+This folder is in the `.gitignore`.